-The long-running BBC News theme 'Newsroom One', composed by Peter Hope, was introduced around 1965, accompanied by a simple title sequence.
+The long-running BBC News theme 'Newsroom One', composed by Peter Hope, was introduced at the start of 1966, accompanied by a simple title sequence.
 The presenter's name caption appeared at the end of the bulletin, not the beginning, and there was no closing music or titles, simply a straight handover to the weather.
 This practice (as well the opening music) would remain until 1981.
 In 1969 BBC News left Alexandra Palace for Stage IV at BBC Television Centre, from where the first bulletin was presented on 20th September.

 14th September 1970 saw a significant change - in response to ITN's News at Ten, the BBC moved their 8.50pm bulletin to 9.00 where it became the more substantial Nine O'Clock News.
 Richard Baker, Kenneth Kendall and Robert Dougall took it in turns to present on a weekly basis.

 A revamp for the Nine on 13th November 1972 saw the introduction of double-headed presentation for the first time on a BBC News bulletin.
 The newsroom backdrop was not real, however - it was achieved using the still-new CSO process, and as such the background confusingly did not change according to the camera angle used.